NAEP-AS-Challenge/math-prediction/readme.md

 # Participation Process

 Interested participants must begin by reviewing the eligibility criteria, timeline, and other materials and ensuring that they are well-suited to participate.
-Once completed, interested participants submit an application for data access to participate by first completing the required security authorization forms to access NCES Confidential materials.
+Once completed, interested participants should submit an application for data access to participate by first completing the required security authorization forms to access NCES Confidential materials.
 These are provided at: "[NAEP Secure Data Access Application](resources/Data_Agreement_Forms.zip)".

 Completed data applications should be encrypted with a password and sent via email to: [automated-scoring-challenge\@ed.gov](mailto:automated-scoring-challenge@ed.gov) by the deadline as stated in the "timeline" section.